XTREEMMAK/msty-docker/README.md

     shm_size: "1gb"
     restart: unless-stopped
 ```
-Simply create a directory, create a compose file, and `docker compose up -d`
+Simply create a directory, create a compose file, and `sudo docker compose up -d`

 ## First Run
 Please give it time to start.
 It takes a little time to pull the image from the repo so it may not show up immediately once you start the compose.

 ## Persistent Storage
-Msty stores its database within the /tmp/ folder which if you destroy the container, you destroy the settings.
+Msty stores its database within the `/tmp/` folder which if you destroy the container, you destroy the settings.
 To prevent this, I've mounted that directory within the config folder.
-If you want to remove persistence, just remove the second volume mount.
+If you want to remove persistence, simply remove the second volume mount.